 Some of the more frequent two-lane highway accident causes include the following:

-- Not enough clearance to pass: Since two-lane highways do not have multiple lanes, the only way a vehicle can pass a slower traveling one in front of it is to drive into the opposite lane.
+Since two-lane highways do not have multiple lanes, the only way a vehicle can pass a slower-traveling one in front of it is to drive into the opposite lane.
 A driver is only allowed to legally pass if the yellow broken line is on their side of the road and only if there is no traffic coming the other way.
 Unfortunately, too many drivers take unnecessary and dangerous risks, trying to pass when there is oncoming traffic in the other lane.
 These risky maneuvers often lead to head-on crashes.

-- Roadway debris: Because a driver is only limited to one lane, if there is any kind of debr5is on the road, such as cargo that has fallen from a truck, there are limited options for the driver to move the vehicle away from the debris in the road.
+Because a driver is only limited to one lane, if there is any kind of debris on the road, such as cargo that has fallen from a truck, there are limited options for the driver to move the vehicle away from the debris in the road.
 The driver may instinctively jerk the vehicle into the other lane without realizing traffic is coming the other way.
 If there is not enough clearance, a deadly head-on crash can result.

-- Slow traffic: There is also a high risk of rear-end crashes if a vehicle is driving too slowly and another driver is not paying attention and comes up too quickly and too close to the slower moving car.
+There is also a high risk of rear-end crashes if a vehicle is driving too slowly and another driver is not paying attention and comes up too quickly and too close to the slower-moving car.
+The presence of slower-moving vehicles, such as tractors or bicycles, can pose risks on two-lane highways.
+Overtaking these vehicles can be tricky, and impatient drivers may take unnecessary risks to pass, leading to dangerous situations.
+Conversely, slower vehicles might find it challenging to safely pull over and let faster traffic pass, exacerbating congestion and frustration.

 Anyone who has been injured in a two-lane highway accident caused by the negligence or recklessness of another driver should seek medical attention immediately, even if they don’t think they have suffered serious injuries.
 The victim could be dealing with the “flight or fight” reaction and symptoms of these injuries may be delayed.